Peter Suber, Director

 Emily holds an MLS from Simmons College.
 Before joining the OSC Emily gained a decade of experience in scholarly publishing.
 She also serves as a research assistant to Peter Suber’s Harvard Open Access Project.

-Rebecca Cremona, Staff Assistant
+Rebecca Cremona, Project Coordinator

 Becky holds a Master of Arts in Theology from Boston College and a Bachelor of Arts in Physics and Religious Studies from Brown University.
 Prior to joining the OSC, Becky worked as a faculty assistant at the Harvard School of Engineering and Applied Sciences.